Development

 flowstudio-power-automate-debug - Claude MCP Skill

 Debug failing Power Automate cloud flows using the FlowStudio MCP server.
+The Graph API only shows top-level status codes.
+This skill gives your agent action-level inputs and outputs to find the actual root cause.
 Load this skill when asked to: debug a flow, investigate a failed run, why is this flow failing, inspect action outputs, find the root cause of a flow error, fix a broken Power Automate flow, diagnose a timeout, trace a DynamicOperationRequestFailure, check connector auth errors, read error details from a run, or troubleshoot expression failures.
 Requires a FlowStudio MCP subscription — see https://mcp.flowstudio.app

 SEO Guide: Enhance your AI agent with the flowstudio-power-automate-debug tool.
-This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to debug failing power automate cloud flows using the flowstudio mcp server. load this skill when asked...
+This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to debug failing power automate cloud flows using the flowstudio mcp server. the graph api only shows t...
 Download and configure this skill to unlock new capabilities for your AI workflow.

 📥0 downloads